Awards, Prizes and Grants

 Category 1: Research Project

-Bursary awardees, who have a paper accepted for presentation at the annual conference of the Society in the year in which the award is made (or in the year following) are eligible to apply for a further grant of up to $320.00, as a contribution to their registration as a student delegate.
+Bursary awardees, who have a paper accepted for presentation at the annual congress of the Society, in the award year or in the year following (or at another conference sponsored by the Society, in those years) are eligible for a further grant of up to $320, as a contribution to their registration as a student delegate.

 - The Acoustic Bursary: A bursary of $2000 in cash is offered for a proposed 4th year undergraduate or 1st year postgraduate research project.